yunpeng1234/tp/docs/UserGuide.md

 Format:
 1. `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [g/GRADE] [i/INSTITUTION] [c/COURSE] [y/GRADUATION_YEAR_MONTH] [j/JOB] [a/APPLICATION_STATUS] [s/SKILL]…`
 2. `edit ALL [a/APPLICATION_STATUS]`
 * If `INDEX` is specified, Edits the applicant at the specified `INDEX`.
 The index refers to the index number shown in the displayed applicant list.
-The index **must be a positive integer** 1, 2, 3, …+
+The index **must be a positive integer** 1, 2, 3, …+. **Any negative indexes, or indexes above 2147483647** will be treated as an invalid command.
 * If `ALL` is specified, edits all applicants currently displayed.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.